+-Candidate occasionally uses communicative activities as the basis for engaging students in meaningful classroom interaction. designing teaching strategies that facilitate language acquisition. - Candidate designs activities in which foreign language learners will have opportunities to interact meaningfully with one another. -The majority of activities and tasks is standards-based and has meaningful contexts that reflect curricular themes and students' interests. creation, and implementation of instructional strategies that reflect language acquisition theories. - Candidate regularly designs meaningful and engaging activities; classroom interactions are at the heart of foreign language instruction. -All classroom interactions reflect engaging contexts that are personalized to the interests/background of students and reflect curricular goals.
 3.2.
-Demonstrate an -The teacher candidate is -Candidate occasionally uses communicative activities as the basis for engaging students in meaningful classroom interaction. language acquisition Candidate designs activities in which foreign language learners will have opportunities to interact meaningfully with one anotherThe majority of activities and tasks is standards-based and has meaningful contexts that reflect curricular themes and students' interests. implementation of instructional strategies that reflect language acquisition theories Candidate regularly designs meaningful and engaging activities; classroom interactions are at the heart of foreign language instructionAll classroom interactions reflect engaging contexts that are personalized to the interests/background of students and reflect curricular goalsThe teacher candidate 3.2.
-Demonstrate an understanding of child development to create a supportive learning environment for each student. -The teacher candidate is unable to demonstrate an understanding of child development to create a supportive learning environment for each student. -The teacher candidate recognizes that foreign language learners have different cognitive, emotional, and social developmental characteristicsCandidate recognizes the need to tailor instruction to accommodate their students' developmental needsCandidate is aware of but seldom make use of the many different instructional models and techniques that existCandidate recognizes that foreign language learners have a wide range of language levels and learning stylesCandidate attempts to address these differences by using a limited variety of instructional strategies. -The teacher candidate describes the cognitive, emotional, and social developmental characteristics of foreign language learnersCandidate implements a variety of instructional models and techniques to accommodate the developmental needs of foreign language learners -Candidate seeks out information regarding foreign language learners' proficiency levels and learning stylesCandidate implements a variety of instructional models and techniques to address foreign language learners' differencesCandidate occasionally differentiates instruction and provides opportunities that -The teacher candidate plans for instruction according to the cognitive, emotional, and social developmental needs of their foreign language learnersCandidate implements a broad variety of instructional models and techniques to accommodate and tailor instruction to meet the developmental needs of foreign language learnersCandidate consistently uses information about foreign language learners' diverse proficiency levels and learning styles to plan for and implement language instructionCandidate differentiates instruction and regularly accommodate different ways of learning. provides opportunities that accommodate different ways of learning.
-Comments
+Demonstrate an understanding of child -The teacher candidate is unable to demonstrate an -The teacher candidate recognizes that foreign -The teacher candidate describes the cognitive, -The teacher candidate plans for instruction development to create a understanding of child language learners have emotional, and social according to the cognitive, supportive learning development to create a different cognitive, emotional, developmental emotional, and social environment for each student. supportive learning and social developmental characteristics of foreign developmental needs of environment for each student. characteristics. language learners. their foreign language -Candidate recognizes the -Candidate implements a learners. need to tailor instruction to variety of instructional -Candidate implements a accommodate their students' models and techniques to broad variety of developmental needs. accommodate the instructional models and -Candidate is aware of but developmental needs of techniques to seldom make use of the many foreign language learners accommodate and tailor different instructional models -Candidate seeks out instruction to meet the and techniques that exist. information regarding foreign developmental needs of -Candidate recognizes that language learners' foreign language learners. foreign language learners have proficiency levels and -Candidate consistently uses information about a wide range of language levels and learning styles. learning styles. -Candidate implements a foreign language learners' -Candidate attempts to variety of instructional diverse proficiency levels address these differences by models and techniques to and learning styles to plan using a limited variety of address foreign language for and implement language instructional strategies. learners' differences. instruction.

+differentiates instruction and instruction and regularly provides opportunities that accommodate different ways of learning. --